Foods & Nutrition

 • develop cultural appreciation and basic nutrition skills through practical and delicious applications in a kitchen lab course (FN 114 Cultural Food Studies);

-• meet application requirements for health-related programs such as Dental Hygiene or Nursing, for example (FN 225 Nutrition);
+• meet application requirements for health-related programs such as Dental Hygiene or Nursing (FN 225 Nutrition), or for Gerontology (FN 211 Nutrition for Healthy Aging);

 • enhance pursuit of associate degrees;